 Interrogative sentences are one of the most common sentence types that we need to use in our everyday conversation and writing as well.
 By asking questions, we can collect information and remove confusion regarding anything.

-In this post, I discussed the characteristics, types, and uses of interrogative questions.
+In this post, I discussed interrogative questions’ characteristics, types, and uses.
 I hope this helps you understand everything about interrogative sentences.

 Thanks for reading.